BAE may sell part of U.S. intelligence and security business

 The businesses are part of BAE's Intelligence and Security divisions and mainly serve the U.S. government.
 The review does not include core services such as support for naval ships in the United States and Britain, or commercial services operations.

-Shares in the company rose 4 percent in early trade and were 1.8 percent higher at 513 pence by 0746 GMT (3.46 a.m.
-ET), putting them among the biggest gainers on the UK benchmark FTSE 100 .FTSE index.
+Shares in the company rose 4 percent in early trade and were 1.8 percent higher at 513 pence by 0746 GMT, putting them among the biggest gainers on the UK benchmark FTSE 100 .FTSE index.

 "It doesn't signal a change of strategy, it is just the continual process of review and in this case something that has been triggered by an approach," said analyst Edward Stacey at Espirito Santo Investment Bank.